pimsmath/m2pi.ca/content/home/posts.md

 active: true
 weight: 18
 title: M2PI Stories
-subtitle: 'A subtitle describing how we want to use the M2PI section can go here. (can be removed)'
+subtitle: |
+  Discover how our M2PI program and graduates are helping to shape the world, along with updates on upcoming events and opportunities designed to support and celebrate our alumni.
 content:
   page_type: post
   count: 5